openMF/mifos-gazelle/docs/MIFOSX.md

 3. **Share the infrastructure.** Point the module at `postgres.infra.svc.cluster.local:5432` with its own database rather than deploying a database pod, and add an initContainer that creates that database if it does not exist.
 4. **Gate on dependencies.** Add initContainers that wait for PostgreSQL and for Fineract's API, so the module does not crash-loop while the core is still starting.
 5. **Verify the probe path.** Confirm which port and path actually answer — several MifosX modules document ports or actuator paths that do not match their runtime behaviour.
+6. **Expose it through an ingress.** Add an ingress manifest on its own `<module>.<GAZELLE_DOMAIN>` host so users can browse or `curl` a URL rather than running `kubectl port-forward`.
+Add that hostname to `MIFOSXHOSTS` in `src/environmentSetup/environmentSetup.sh`, and add an `apply_domain_to_file` call for the new ingress in `src/deployer/mifosx.sh` — domain substitution is per file, not directory-wide.
-6. **Add manifests and document.** Drop the deployment and service YAML into `src/deployer/manifests/mifosx/`, pin the image tag explicitly, add a section to this file and a row to the component table, and verify with a real `./run.sh -m deploy -a mifosx`.
+7. **Add manifests and document.** Drop the deployment and service YAML into `src/deployer/manifests/mifosx/`, pin the image tag explicitly, add a section to this file and a row to the component table, and verify with a real `./run.sh -m deploy -a mifosx`.

 ---